 UNDERSTANDING YOUR FINANCES: FROM MORTGAGES AND CLOSING COSTS TO YOUR HOME VALUATION

 The earlier you can establish what you have to work with financially, the better.
 The first step is to get your mortgage pre-approval.
-As I said, the lending guidelines have changed quite a bit and you’ll want to know what you’ll qualify for with the new Stress Test in place among other things.
+As I said, the lending guidelines have changed quite a bit and you’ll want to know what you’ll qualify for with the new Stress Test in place among before searching for your next Toronto home.

 The next step is to have your Realtor do a home valuation on your current property.
 You’ll want to know what they believe you’ll realistically get for your property when you go to sell.
 It’s good to be conservative so when you’re crunching your numbers budget on the low end of their valuation.